rickarhayd/neighborhoods/README.md

 See more about this particular project at http://bostonography.com/2015/map-your-neighborhood-again/

 * * *
-*original README from https://github.com/enam/neighborhoods below*
+*slightly modified original README from https://github.com/enam/neighborhoods below*

 Crowd sourcing neighborhood boundaries, stories, and descriptions.
 Making pretty maps.